ElPastelina/Gauderio-s-Pub/README.md

 # Gauderio's Pub

-Gauderio's Pub is the first game I made.
-This game was made using [Unity](https://unity.com/ "Unity Website").
+Gauderio's Pub is the first game I made and it was made using [Unity](https://unity.com/ "Unity Website").

 ## ChangeLog